 Step 1: Install the plugin, following the step we already mentioned above.

-Step 2: Create a new post/page or, enter to any post/page that already exist.
+Step 2: Create a new post/page or, enter to any post/page that already exists.
 Now paste the following line of shortcode into the classic editor.

 [latest-selected-content limit="4" type="post" display="title,content-small" chrlimit="50" image="full" elements="0" css="two-columns" taxonomy="category" term="samples" orderby="dateA"]

 You can edit the code as you want.
-Like changing the content limit, chrlimit (which resembles how many characters you want to display), image size, category, sorting, among other stuffs.
+Like changing the content limit, chrlimit (which resembles how many characters you want to display), image size, category, sorting, among other stuff.

-In this post we have presented 4 easy ways to display recent posts on WordPress sites.
-Couple of them require help of a plugins, while couple of them don’t.
+In this post, we have presented 4 easy ways to display recent posts on WordPress sites.
+A couple of them requires the help of plugins, while a couple of them don’t.
 Choose one that you think most preferable to you, and it will surely help keep your audience hooked on your website.

-To get more such helpful article right on your inbox, subscribe our newsletter.
+To get more such helpful articles right in your inbox, subscribe to our newsletter.